tylim88/FireCall/README.md

 4. developer defined error, whatever developer do and whatever error he want to throw
 5. unknown error that happen for whatever reason (basically error that is not taken care by developer)

+Error handling is chaotic, error handling is hard, error handling make you go nut.

+Some developer return error as 200 response and attach his own error code and message as data, and imagine every developer return his unique format of error, this is not fun.

+With FireCall, no more "you return your error, I return my error, he return his error", everybody simply return a god damn standard HTTPS error.

 FireCall standardize the way of handling these errors for you.

 There is also one common issue where developer often calling the wrong function name which lead to CORS error, basically front end and backend is not tally with each other.

 So to solve this is we prepare a schema and share it to both front end and back end, by doing this not only we make sure that the function name is correct, but also we make sure that the data type is correct.

-It is kind of like how Graphql works, but simpler and we all know how convoluted Graphql is.
+It is very similar to how Graphql schema sharing works, but way much simpler and we all know how convoluted Graphql is.

-Next is how we return error to front end: error handling is chaotic, error handling is hard, error handling make you go nut.

-Some developer return error as 200 response and attach his own error code and message as data, and imagine every developer return his unique format of error, this is not fun.

-With FireCall, no more "you return your error, I return my error, he return his error", everybody simply return a god damn standard HTTPS error.

-Long thing short, FireCall make sure that there is only one way to do stuff.
+Long thing short, FireCall make sure that there is only one way to do stuff and giving you absolute type safe on both compile and run time.

 ## Related Projects